ConnectBox/connectbox-pi/README.md

 ## DHCP and DNS

 * The DHCP lease period is 1h.
 This may be too long given the device is only serving a /24.
 * Currently `dnsmasq` logs MAC addresses of the requesting device in `/var/log/daemon.log` when it receives a DHCP request.
 This can be incriminating, and should be scrubbed or better still, not logged at all.
+Also need to deal with the DHCP lease file `/var/lib/misc/dnsmasq.leases`
 * `dnsmasq` tells the biblebox to use it as the DNS resolver, so even when you have a connection via the ethernet port, it cannot resolve names.
 To alter this, change `/etc/resolv.conf` and replace `127.0.0.1` with a real nameserver in the `nameserver` line.

 ## Web Server

+* Content on the first usb drive is exposed to the webserver in the content directory.
+The drive is auto-mounted.
 * Automatically redirect to content having connected to the WiFi

 # TODO